yodra/woffu-hours/README.md

 ### with user and password

-If you want to fill your hours in Woffu execute the following command:
+To fill your hours in Woffu execute the following command:

 ```shell
 make fill-hours
 ```

-To show the browser:
+To fill your hours and show the process execute:

 ```shell
 make fill-hours-headed